SuhasLabade/Autofarm-Datalogger/README.md

 So to replace this sensor decided to go with digital hygrometer sensor made in Vigyan ashram by DIC student Jaydeep sarode.
 Its two DS18B20 sensor s , one of them acting as dry bulb and another one acting as wet bulb to measure Temperature and Humdidity readings.
 Detailed documetation to make this sensor is available here: https://jaydipdic.wordpress.com/2018/09/14/1-digital-hygrometer/

-Polyhouse automation unit         |  Polyhouse automation unit
+Datalogegr unit with DIY sensors         |  Manual Drywet thermometer
 :---------------------------:|:-------------------------:
 ![](https://github.com/SuhasLabade/my-projects-/blob/master/Images/hygro.jpg)  |  ![](https://github.com/SuhasLabade/my-projects-/blob/master/Images/therm.jpg)